markygan123/EPAXSteams-Contacts/README.md

 # EPAXSteams-Contacts
 Marketing Contacts web app built in C#/.Net for EPAXSteams.
-Built to help manage the company's marketing contacts without paying for a CRM.
+Built to manage the company's marketing contacts without paying for a CRM.

 ![image](https://user-images.githubusercontent.com/11957289/181696815-95a38476-26ea-43a1-b434-b876061ebe06.png)